This Fruit Salad Recipe is a mix of fresh fruits tossed in a simple three-ingredient dressing, perfect for potlucks, parties, or any meal.

 Instructions

-• Add dressing ingredients to a wide-mouth mason jar, including 1 teaspoon orange zest and lemon zest and 2 tablespoons orange juice and lemon juice.
+• Add dressing ingredients to a wide-mouth mason jar, including 1 teaspoon each: orange zest and lemon zest and 2 tablespoons each: orange juice and lemon juice.
 Shake to combine.
 Stir if needed to keep honey from settling at bottom.

 • Prepare fruit.
 Wash and completely dry (else dressing won’t stick).
 Cube pineapple into bite-sized pieces, thinly slice strawberries, peel and thinly slice kiwis, remove grapes from stem, peel and segment clementines.